Latest Mass Layoffs: Detailed List & Reporting of Notable Company Cutbacks

 Every year, Mondo helps over 2,000 candidates find jobs they love.

-If you’ve been affected by mass layoffs in 2022 or 2023, remember you still have plenty of options.
+If you’ve been affected by mass layoffs in 2024, remember you still have plenty of options.

 There are many industries that are still hiring and there are many things you can do to improve your employability.